-19. Capital Risk Management
+20. Capital Risk Management

 The company conducts capital management to ensure that, under the premise of continuing operations, the debt and equity amounts are optimized to maximize shareholder equity.
 The overall strategy of the Company has not changed.

-The capital structure of the Company consists of equity (i.e., share capital and retained earnings).
+The Company's capital structure consists of equity, including capital stock, capital surplus, and retained earnings.